Last modified: July 31, 2019

 With Your Consent.
 We may share your information with other third-parties when you consent to such sharing.

 to request correction or deletion of any PII that you have provided to us.
-We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.
-If you withdraw a registration or cancel a subscription we may retain your PII in our records and we may continue to use and disclose that data in a manner consistent with this Policy, unless you request deletion of it.
+We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect, or if we have a lawful basis for continuing to process such information.
+If you withdraw a registration or cancel a subscription or delete the App, we may retain your PII in our records and we may continue to use and disclose that data in a manner consistent with this Policy, unless you request deletion of it.

 Notifications and Location Services.
 When you access our Apps, you may be asked whether you will allow us to access your location while you are not using the app and/or whether you would like to receive notifications on your mobile device.
 If you click “allow” but change your mind at any time in the future and no longer wish to allow us to access your location and/or to receive notifications, you will be able to opt-out by updating the privacy settings on your mobile device.

 ASCO does not have a mechanism in place for responding to browser “do not track” signals or other similar mechanisms used to limit collection of information for use in Online Behavioral Advertising.

 Right to Correct Personal Data

 You have the right to have information held about you corrected if it is not accurate.
 If what we hold on you needs updating, or you think it may be inaccurate, please contact our ASCO Customer Services team: